Pumpkin Seeds versus Pumpkin Seed Oil

 If you’re a regular reader here, you probably already know how terrific pumpkin seeds — especially Styrian pumpkin seeds — are for your health, but did you know that consuming the seeds themselves and the pressed oil from the seeds each has its own set of benefits?

 You may be wondering though, which is better for you: the seeds or the pressed oils?

-We’ve broken down the benefits of both pumpkin seeds and pumpkin seed oils so you can decide which is best for you based on what your personal health goals are.
+We’ve broken down the benefits of both pumpkin seeds and pumpkin seed oils.
+You can decide which is best for you based on what your personal health goals are.

 Omega fatty acids

 Both pumpkin seeds and pumpkin seed oil are rich in omega fatty acids.
-Pumpkin seeds are a good source of omega-3 (alpha-linolenic acid or ALA) and omega-6 fatty acids (linoleic acid) and omega-9 (oleic acid).
+Pumpkin seeds are a good source of omega-3 (alpha-linolenic acid or ALA).
+They also have omega-6 fatty acids (linoleic acid) and omega-9 (oleic acid).

 These fats are the good kind.
 Both omega-3 and omega-6 are important for a healthy body, but can’t be made internally.
 In order to get these fats you have to be conscious of getting them into your system through your diet.